 Since the advent of the 3,000-mile oil change, advances in lubrication and automotive technology have rendered it outdated, like adding water to automotive batteries, replacing ignition points and adjusting the carburetor.
-Now, many vehicle manufacturers recommend changing oil every 5,000 miles (8,000 km) or longer, with some calling for up to 15,000 miles (24,000 km) between oil changes.
+Now, many vehicle manufacturers recommend changing oil every 5,000 miles or longer, with BMW calling for 15,000 miles between oil changes.

 Synthetic motor oil technology

-Synthetic lubrication technology plays a significant role in busting the 3,000-mile oil change myth.
-Synthetic motor oil offers better wear protection, improved resistance to temperature extremes and increased cleanliness properties compared to conventional oil.
-For that reason, it’s safe to use it longer than 3,000 miles (4,800 km).
+Synthetic lubrication technology plays a significant role in moving beyond the 3,000-mile oil change interval.
+Synthetic motor oil offers better wear protection, improved resistance to temperature extremes and increased cleanliness properties compared to conventional oils.
+For that reason, it’s safe to use them longer than 3,000 miles.

-- Provides 75% more engine protection against horsepower loss and wear.¹
+- Provides 75% more engine protection against horsepower loss and wear than required by a leading industry standard.¹

 So, while it’s vital to change your oil and take care of your vehicle, it’s also important to advance your methods in lockstep with the latest technology.
 And modern synthetic oils have made the 3,000-mile oil change as dated as the rotary phone.